-(b) A scientifically-approved instrument that measures the Wet Bulb Globe Temperature must be utilized at each practice to ensure that the written policy is being followed properly.
-WBGT readings should be taken every hour, beginning 30 minutes before the beginning of practice.
+(c) A scientifically-approved instrument that measures the Wet Bulb Globe Temperature must be utilized at each practice (prior to October 1) to ensure that the written policy is being followed properly.
+WBGT readings should be taken at a minimum of every 30 minutes, beginning 30 minutes prior to the start of practice.
+All WBGT monitors shall be calibrated, at a minimum, every two (2) years or earlier if recommended by the manufacturer.